webuimaker/HugoMulti/content/writing.md

 +++
-title = "Journal"
+title = "Writing"
 description = "about this site" date = "2014-09-27"
-slug = "journal"
+slug = "writing"
 +++

-## Editorial planning with Trello and Zapier
+# Editorial planning with Trello and Zapier

 As long as I've been working with editorial teams a content pipeline has been a problem.
 Knowing the state of a story, its context to those around it, and who has done what, when, is vital in managing a content throughput.
 Generally, this ﬁgures itself out in a busy, noisy, physical environment.
 But, the more remote a team becomes, the more challenging it is to communicate on the state of stories.
 {{% side-sm-large   %}}